survivejs/webpack-book/manuscript/building/03_code_splitting.md

 It is important to note that this will create separate chunks to a request.
 If you wanted only one, you would have to define an intermediate module to `import`.

+T> Webpack provided support for `System.import` in the early versions of webpack 2 and it still does.
+The functionality has been deprecated and will be removed in webpack 3.
+Until then, you can use the functionality interchangeably.

 W> The syntax works only with JavaScript after configured the right way.
 If you use another environment, you will have to use alternatives covered in the following sections.

 ### `require.ensure`